Two-field inflation from one complex scalar with symmetry breaking: Introduction

-In this paper, we study the details of two-field inflation from a single complex scalar with symmetry breaking.
-The inflation trajectories are classified according to the field component that drives inflation, with the VEV and soft-breaking mass parameter being varied.
-Subsequently, we show the parameter space of our inflation model that is consistent with the current cosmological observations.
-The classification of trajectories enables us to comprehend the typical inflation features and predictions.
-It is found that the Higgs-like inflation driven by the radial mode is favored in the wide region, while various other types can realize the successful inflation.
-Furthermore, we investigate the possibility of reheating the universe through the decay to right-handed (RH) neutrinos from a complex inflaton field with the non-minimal coupling.
+In this work, we conduct a comprehensive analysis of the parameter space for two-field inflation from a single complex scalar with spontaneous symmetry breaking, to investigate its role in inflation and in the generation of the matter–antimatter asymmetry of the universe.
+The inflationary trajectories are classified according to which field components dominate the inflationary expansion, while varying the VEV and the soft-breaking mass parameter.
+We then present the parameter regions of our model consistent with current cosmological observations.
+This classification of trajectories clarifies the typical features and predictions of each inflationary regime.
+We find that Higgs-like inflation driven by the radial mode is favored over a broad range of parameters, while other types can also produce successful inflation in this two-field framework.
+Furthermore, we explore the possibilities of reheating and leptogenesis through two inflaton decays into RH neutrinos.

 This paper is organized as follows.
-In Section~\ref{sec:Inflaton}, we introduce our model and classify the inflation trajectories into typical three categories.
-Section~\ref{sec:constraints} shows the parameter space consistent with the experimental constraints from the current cosmological observations.
-In Section~\ref{sec:reheating}, we discuss the reheating via the inflaton decay to RH neutrinos and evaluate the reheating temperature consistent with the thermal leptogenesis.
-Section~\ref{sec:conclusions} is devoted to our conclusions.
-The details of the notation and definition of parameters are summarized in Appendices.
+Section~\ref{sec:Inflaton} introduces the model and classifies the inflationary trajectories into three representative categories.
+Section~\ref{sec:constraints} presents the parameter regions consistent with the current cosmological observations.
+In Section~\ref{sec:reheating}, we discuss the reheating process via inflaton decay into RH neutrinos and evaluate the corresponding reheating temperature relevant for thermal leptogenesis.
+Finally, Section~\ref{sec:conclusions} summarizes our conclusions.
+The appendices provide detailed definitions and notations of parameters, and supplementary analyses of the inflaton dynamics.